 Quan Diep is on the road to success as CEO of a new high-profile retail business, suddenly making him the object of all the single ladies’ desires.
 Camilla has certainly noticed him, the girl who brushed him off several years ago.
 So has her sister Anna, who claims to detest him.
 But who is she fooling?
 Can she keep up the charade, keep him from falling for her engaged sister Camilla, and keep a critical real estate deal afloat all at the same time?

-You’ll love this sizzling new romance with all its anguish, desire, OCD characters and enigmas.
+You’ll love this sizzling new romance with all its anguish, desire, perfectionist characters and enigmas.

 Infinite Country by Patricia Engel

 Elena and Mauro have been together since they were teenagers in Colombia, a country torn apart by years of war and violence.
 As their family grows, they move to the US with tourist visas, but once settled, they get a taste of a real future in America.
 Three children later, they choose to let their visas expire, a decision with heavy consequences – Mauro gets deported and Elena must make a painful choice that could destroy the family forever.

 This novel is timely and touching, about the American Dream and the sacrifices made by those who seek it.